approov/quickstart-react-native/REFERENCE.md

 ```Javascript
 ApproovService.prefetch();
 ```

+If you make this call inside the `approovSetup` function called by the `ApproovProvider` then a prefetch will be performed as soon as Approov is initialized.

 ## Precheck
 Performs a precheck to determine if the app will pass attestation.
 This requires [secure strings](https://approov.io/docs/latest/approov-usage-documentation/#secure-strings) to be enabled for the account, although no strings need to be set up.
 This will likely require network access so may take some time to complete.